Trees and Hedges

 It is a criminal offence to cut down, lop, top, uproot or wilfully damage a protected tree in a manner likely to destroy it, without the consent of the Council and, on summary conviction, you could be fined up to £100, 000 (and on conviction on indictment, to an unlimited fine).

-- Identify their locations on a suitably scaled map
+- Identify their locations (preferably on a suitably scaled map),

-- The extent of the work you wish to carry out and the reasons why you wish to carry out the work.
+- Provide reasons why you wish to carry out the work.

 The Council will consider the application and may grant approval, grant approval subject to condition or refuse consent.